This classic, homemade basil pesto recipe is made with only 5 ingredients. This is a perfect recipe to replace your store-bought pesto.

 Nutrition information is calculated using an ingredient database and should be considered an estimate.

-If you like this How to Make Homemade Basil Pesto post, please share with your friends and family.
+If you like this Basil Pesto Recipe, please share it with your friends and family.
 Do you want to taste more?
-Subscribe to my newsletter and follow Primavera Kitchen on Twitter, Pinterest, Instagram, and Facebook for all delicious recipes updates.
-As always, I really appreciate you stopping by.
+Subscribe to my newsletter and follow Primavera Kitchen on Twitter, Pinterest, Instagram, and Facebook for delicious recipe updates.

 Denise @ Sweet Peas & Saffron says